Teletoon Retro: History

 On December 20, 2013, the CRTC approved Corus's full ownership of Teletoon Canada and it was purchased by Corus on January 1, 2014.
 The channel continues to be owned by Teletoon Canada, now wholly owned by Corus Entertainment under its Corus Kids division.

 On March 1, 2014, a high definition simulcast of the channel was launched.
 The only two providers to carry it were Cogeco and Bell Fibe TV.
 Shaw Direct, SaskTel, Bell MTS, and Telus Optik TV never launched the feed in time.

 In August 2015, Teletoon Retro's website announced that the channel would be shut down effective September 1, 2015; some of its programming was moved to the main Teletoon network.
+The channel shut down at 6:00 AM on that date.
 On some providers, Teletoon Retro was replaced by either Disney Channel or Cartoon Network.
 The transition was legally structured so that Cartoon Network would cease to exist as a separately-licensed service as of September 1, 2015, and henceforth operate under Teletoon Retro's category B license instead.
-The final program to air on this channel before the changeover was the Dexter's Laboratory Season 2 episode "Hunger Strikes".

-More than eight years later after its demise, Corus announced on February 21, 2023 it will rebrand Teletoon into a third iteration of Cartoon Network while the existing channel in what was formerly Teletoon Retro will be relaunched as a Canadian version of Boomerang on March 27, 2023.
+Cartoon Network was ultimately relaunched as a newer Canadian version of Boomerang on March 27, 2023, thus returning a classic animation format to the former Teletoon Retro channel space.